ABOUT

 In the News

-I’ve been fortunate to have been featured and interviewed by various outlets.
+I’ve been fortunate to be featured by various organizations.

 Here are a few of the most recent.